Regardless of the aquarium size, low light aquarium plants are essential for good water chemistry and healthy fish.

 Both fast and slow growing aquarium plants stabilize water chemistry, keep the tank clean, and give fish a place to hide.

-Why You Need Both Column Feeders and Root Feeders in the Tank
+Why You Need Both Aquarium plants: Column Feeders and Root Feeders for the aquarium

 Floating plants, and also some with roots, are referred to as column feeders because they can take in nitrogen through their leaves.
 They are important to keep in the aquarium because they remove nitrates directly from the water.